You can play an active part in shaping our media services.

 While it is urgent to comment on individual happenings in the media, it is also important to tackle issues at their heart - to examine philosophies underlying certain practices and problems.

-Policy development for the classification of films, videos, DVDs and games is the responsibility of the federal Minister for Justice
+Policy development for the classification of films, videos, DVDs and games is the responsibility of the Federal Minister for Communications and the Arts

 These broad issues can and should be brought to the attention of relevant politicians.
 Remember, television, films and videos, computer games, and the Internet are essentially Federal issues.